 Spring Creek is very slow angling due to very cold and clear water.
 Brown trout are beginning to enter the creek to prepare to spawn.
 Best areas to fish are in Collier State Park near the bridge crossing and the riffle above the mouth.
 Spring Creek closes to angling after Oct.
 31.

 SPRAGUE RIVER: redband trout, brown trout, largemouth bass and yellow perch

-Fishing is slow as redband density is low and most redband have moved to spring fed areas of the river.
+Fishing is improving as redband trout are moving in from the Williamson River.
 Best fishing is upstream of Beatty in the area fed by numerous springs.
-River flows are 117 cfs at the mouth.
-Water temperature is peaking at 74 to 76 degrees at the mouth.
+River flows are 238 cfs at the mouth.
+Water temperature is peaking at 51 degrees at the mouth.
 Yellow perch angling should be excellent if you can find them.